Acute adrenal crisis

 - Injury to the adrenal or pituitary gland

-Symptoms of adrenal crisis can include any of the following:
+Symptoms and signs of adrenal crisis can include any of the following:

 Exams and Tests